Gmail upgrade brings new web app, confidential mode, nudges, snooze, and more

 Google didn’t go into a great deal of detail on how it works, but suffice it to say this will involve Gmail analyzing your emails to figure out which emails you’ll probably want to reply to — this only applies to emails older than two days.
 Additionally, Gmail will also detect whether you’ve asked someone a direct question over email and, if you’ve not had a response after three days, this will be nudged to the top of your inbox for you to follow-up.

-“We don’t nudge very often, but when we do we can save people from making a really high-consequence mistake,” noted Thacker.
+“We don’t nudge very often, but when we do we can save people from making a really high-consequence mistake,” noted Bank.

 Elsewhere, Google had previously introduced smart replies to its mobile app on Android and iOS, while they also arrived on the web-based version of Google’s other email app called Inbox.
 Now, smart replies are ready for prime time in the main Gmail web app.